ShadyWing/FinanceApp/README.md

  The default username is 123, password is 456.

- This is a Android App for use:
+ This is an Android App for use:
  - Basic function of bookkeeping/accounting.
  - Add note for your account.
  - Check history of your account.
  - Search for account by the note added.

- - As for this is a for-homework app, I am not and didn't add network system, so the username and password works just offline.
+ - As for this is a for-homework app, I am not able to and didn't add network system, so the username and password works just offline.

 ## Android Virtual Device:
  - Type: Pixel 2 API 26